 File the brief

 Participate in the oral argument or non-oral conference

 Receive the decision

 Were your rights violated during your arrest, and you were convicted as a result?
-Contact the Minnesota criminal appeal attorney at Max Keller Law Offices for help,
+Contact the Minnesota criminal appeal attorney at Max Keller Criminal Defense Attorneys for help,